 Fast lead optimisation

 This AI-augmented molecular design platform is already helping to design active compounds utilising multiple algorithms.
-We are generating results with greater and more diverse polypharmacology than our first ALS candidate, and our most recent workflows for hypothesis generation have resulted in our current lead, BEN-2349.
+We are generating results with more diverse polypharmacology than our first ALS candidate, and our most recent workflows for hypothesis generation have resulted in our current lead, BEN-2349.
 This compound has improved CNS exposure and is around 10x more potent than previous compounds, with a profound rescue effect in ALS patient cells.